 SUBJECT: Attendance (K-12)

-REVISED: August 23, 2005, January 23, 2012; August 19, 2013
+REVISED: August 2005; January 2012; August 2013; September 2023 public schools.

-PURPOSE: Regular attendance is mandatory for all students enrolled in public schools.
 Attendance and absenteeism will be monitored, and regulated to ensure everyone may be guaranteed the same opportunities for a basic education and a productive future.